All Conditions & Treatments

 SLAP tears

 SLAP stands for "superior labrum from anterior to posterior."
 This type of tear occurs at the front of the upper arm where the biceps tendon connects to the shoulder.
-Athletes most prone to this injury include baseball pitchers and volleyball players who engage in high-energy, quick-snap motions over the top of the shoulder.
+Athletes most prone to this injury include baseball pitchers, volleyball, and lacrosse players who engage in high-energy, quick-snap motions over the top of the shoulder which test the structures in the shoulder.
+This is why the term “overhead athletes” is often used when describing labral pathology.
 Patients with SLAP tears may experience pain at the front of the shoulder near the biceps tendon.

 Bankart tears

 Bankart tears typically occur in younger patients who have dislocated their shoulder.
-When the shoulder joint ball slips out of the socket, the joint capsule (fiberous tissues that surround and protect the joint) can pull on the lower portion of the labrum and tear it.
+When the shoulder joint ball slips out of the socket, the joint capsule (fibrous tissues that surround and protect the joint) can pull on the lower portion of the labrum and tear it.
 This in turn creates instability because the breached labrum makes it easier for the shoulder to dislocate again.
 A dislocation where the head of the humerus shifts toward the front of the body, it leads to what is called "anterior instability."
 When the ball slips toward the back of the body, it leads to "posterior instability."
+Anterior instability is more common than posterior instability.

 With Bankart tears, patients may feel apprehension that the shoulder may slip out of place or dislocate in certain positions.